In our quest for the best vans for Campervan conversion, many models present themselves as options and some stand out more than others.

 - Storage and cabin systems

 As the base of your home on wheels, the van you choose for your conversion is one of the most important decisions you will make.
-Factors such as maneuverability, reliability, shape, and size have a significant impact on your build as well as your comfort and lifestyle inside.
-We did some research to understand the pros and cons of the most popular vans to convert into camper vans, including the cost of the base van.
-Here is our selection of the best vans to convert into camper vans.
+Factors such as handling, reliability, shape, and size have a significant impact on your build as well as your comfort and lifestyle inside.
+We have done some research to understand the advantages and disadvantages of the most popular vans to convert into a Campervan, including the cost of the base van.
+Here is our selection of the best vans to convert into a Campervan.

 Mercedes-Benz Sprinter

-One of the advantages of choosing a Mercedes-Benz Sprinter for your conversion is that it is one of the safest camper vans, equipped with high-tech safety equipment and features.
+One advantage of choosing a Mercedes-Benz Sprinter for your conversion is that it is one of the safest Campervans, equipped with high-tech safety equipment and features.

 You can also find Mercedes Sprinters in a wide range of lengths, wheelbases, and roof height variations for more or less interior space.